Milsom Street, Bath: A Fashion-Forward History

 Milsom Street is an iconic Bath city site.
-It is lined with shops, cafes, and fantastic Bath independent businesses that SUAVE OWL is happy to be part of.
+In central Bath, it is lined with shops, cafes, and fantastic Bath independent businesses that SUAVE OWL is happy to be part of.

 Whether you want to enjoy delicious food, admire the scenery, or buy local goods, the street is full of life and character.
-Milsom Street must be added to your visit to the city of Bath.
+Milsom Street Bath must be added to your visit.

 Such a centrepiece of modern Bath, it can be easy to forget the longevity and cultural history of this spot.